The new age of for profit Britain requires a monopoly of increasing maximum profit commodities.

-CQC Second Opinion Doctors change a third of treatments.
+CQC Second Opinion Doctors change a third of all treatments.

 Police are being asked to hospitals by relatives to gain release of their unlawfully detained loved ones who have not given their consent and so detainment is illegal under MHA see here.

-But consent is not needed for main sections of MHA and if a patent appeals to an MHA tribunal this including legal representation is controlled by the private hospital provider.
+But consent is not needed for main sections of MHA, and if a patent appeals to an MHA tribunal this, including legal representation is effectively controlled by the private hospital provider.

-And increasingly the MCA is being used to assess a patient ‘incapable’ so consent to detainment and treatment can be dispensed with and DOLs used.
+And increasingly the Mental Capacity Act is being used to assess a patient ‘incapable’ so consent to detainment and treatment can be dispensed with and DOLs used.

-The actual number of deaths are unknown, only the notifications to CQC and these are increasing.
+The actual number of deaths is unknown only notifications to CQC and these are increasing.

-Unlike deaths in prisons, where independent investigations are mandatory, in mental hospitals they still aren’t, despite this CQC statement in 2014/15;
+Unlike deaths in prisons, where independent investigations are mandator in mental hospitals they still aren’t, despite this CQC statement in 2014/15;

 ‘We are concerned by the lack of an independent system for investigating the deaths of detained patients in healthcare settings, and believe there is much greater opportunity for learning to take place when deaths occur, and for improvements to be put in place.
 We are awaiting the publication of the Mental Health Taskforce recommendations, but we would welcome suggestions for the Department of Health to consider establishing a new system for investigations’.